eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 Install the plug-ins on several platforms.

-### Update SimRel for pre-release
+### Update SimRel for the release candidate

-If everything fine, update SimRel.
+If everything is fine, update SimRel.

 With Sourcetree: